mestrad2/jmj-electronics/README.md

 # Config Note

-In config/config.json the connection to postgres will need to change based on the user's enviroment
+In config/config.json the connection to postgres will need to change based on the user's enviroment.
+In .env changed the port to 3003 to avoid conflict with front end app.

 # Getting Started with Create React App